Thanks, everybody, for being here during the Rush Honeymoon Week.

 Now, there are two references.

-Uh well, okay, before I go to the references that I made, which also for some reason got some attention.
+Well, okay, before I go to the references that I made, which also for some reason got some attention, you'd think I was guest hosting the limbaugh show or something.

-So one of the folks commenting on this was uh a Time Magazine senior political analyst Mark Alpert.
+So one of the folks commenting on this was Time magazine senior political analyst Mark Halperin.

 Quote, one of the problems Barack Obama faces in public life is he cannot get angry and be an effective communicator as an African American.